salihgueler/keyboard_puzzle_dartpad_workshop/step_05/instructions.md

 }
 ```

-Now we have everything setup for our system, after removing all the Drag and Drop related stuff, you can see that our app is idle.
-But we will fix it in the next step.
+Now you have everything setup for your system, after removing all the Drag and Drop related stuff, you can see that your app is idle.
+But you will fix it in the next step.